 Louise Marencik concentrates her practice in consumer financial services matters.

-As a member of the consumer financial services team, Louise regularly advises financial lending institutions on a variety of regulatory and litigation matters, including disputes under the Real Estate Settlement Procedures Act (“RESPA”), the Truth in Lending Act (“TILA”), the Fair Credit Reporting Act (“FCRA”), the Fair Debt Collection Practices Act (“FDCPA”), and the Equal Credit Opportunity Act (“ECOA”).
+As a member of the Firm's Financial Institutions Litigation and Regulatory Compliance (“FILARC”) group, Louise regularly advises financial lending institutions on a variety of regulatory and litigation matters, including disputes under the Real Estate Settlement Procedures Act (“RESPA”), the Truth in Lending Act (“TILA”), the Fair Credit Reporting Act (“FCRA”), the Fair Debt Collection Practices Act (“FDCPA”), and the Equal Credit Opportunity Act (“ECOA”).
 Louise has also advised clients regarding various mortgage servicing activities to ensure compliance with state and federal laws, including loss mitigation policies and procedures.

 Louise also represents mortgage servicers and lenders in connection with title insurance claims and title curative matters, involving a variety of complicated title issues, such as unrecorded mortgages and lien priority disputes, and matters involving fraud and identity theft.
 Louise has negotiated favorable resolutions of numerous title insurance coverage disputes related to these matters.